Estuaries and Ferries

 The route of the South West Coast Path meets a lot of rivers and streams as it skirts the coastline and 16 of these are crossed by ferries.
 Using one of these can make your day out even more memorable.

-A couple of the estuaries can only be crossed at low tide by paddling across a ford or a via tidal footbridge, so for these you will need to consult tide tables.
-These can be found in 'The Complete Guide To The South West Coast Path' and refer to times of low water at Devonport.
+A couple of the estuaries can only be crossed at low tide by paddling across a ford or a via a tidal footbridge, so for these, you will need to consult tide tables.
+These can be found in 'The Complete Guide To The South West Coast Path' or by clicking here for a fully comprehensive list of tide times for 2018 and 2019.
 The tide tables act as a guide for those wishing to paddle across the Gannel (Newquay) or the Erme.
 Please note there can be considerable differences in tide heights between spring and neaps for both the Gannel & Erme and timings should only be used as general guidance:

 Below are listed in path order each of the river crossings you’ll encounter and you can also find them on the relevant walk description pages.